 In addition to faculty homes, athletic fields, woods, and streams, the campus boasts a variety of major buildings, including:

-- Rowan Hall: administrative offices, student lounge, dining room, and the chapel.
+- Rowan Hall: administrative offices, student lounge, dining room, Health Services, and the chapel.

-- Twelve student dormitories: Byers Hall I & II (which also contains Health Services and the Campus Store), C Cottage, Derrickson, Eyre, George, Jenks, Longstreth, Smith, Stell, Townsend, and Watson.
+- Twelve student dormitories: Byers Hall I & II (which also contains the Campus Store), C Cottage, Derrickson, Eyre, George, Jenks, Longstreth, Smith, Clemens, Townsend, and Watson.

 - The Restall Sports Center, completed in 1988, offers a basketball court, indoor running track, weight room, locker rooms, offices, lounge, and laundry facilities.

 - The John Wanamaker Free School of Artisans, an integral part of the college, includes separate, modern Carpentry, Machine, Paint, and Masonry Shops and the Walter M. Strine, Sr. 2W9 Learning Center, which houses the library, the placement office, faculty and administrative offices, and classrooms for studies that include mathematics, communications. physical science, business and economics, and drafting.